Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-With layers of creamy potatoes topped with melted cheese and salty bacon, this baked side dish creates an explosion of flavor that leaves your taste buds tingling.
+With layers of creamy potatoes topped with melted cheese and bacon, it’s no wonder loaded scalloped potatoes is quickly becoming a classic, baked side dish.

 • ½ pound (½ cup when cooked) of thick sliced bacon, cut into small diced pieces